realbakari/website/content/home/about.md

 # Biography

 When I'm not working in the garden to grow food for my family, I'd rather be in Upper Park with my dogs, or getting in some video game time.
-Otherwise i'm
+Otherwise I'm

 * [Teaching](#teaching) courses in Statistics and Data Science.
 * Helping modernize the current Undergraduate Statistics Curriculum to meet the 2016 GAISE Guidelines